 In March 2011, following the events at Fukushima Dai-ichi, the NRC established a senior-level agency near-term task force (NTTF) to conduct a methodical and systematic review of NRC processes and regulations to determine whether any improvements to our regulatory system were warranted.
 The NTTF submitted its report and recommendations to the Commission in July 2011.
 In October 2011, the NRC staff provided its proposed plan of action and three-tiered prioritization of the NTTF recommendations, which included the identification of recommendations related to lessons learned from the Fukushima Dai-ichi event beyond those identified in the NTTF report.
-Among the additional issues identified by the staff as having a nexus to the Fukushima event was the technical basis of the EPZ.
-While the NRC has conducted several studies over the years that have confirmed the basis of the existing emergency preparedness framework and regulations, the NRC staff has recommended that this matter be further reviewed in light of the Fukushima experience to determine whether any enhancements to existing strategies are warranted.
+Among the additional issues identified by the staff was the technical basis of the EPZ size.
+The NRC staff recommended that this issue be further reviewed in light of the Fukushima accident to determine whether any enhancements to existing strategies are warranted.

 The agency is currently addressing all "Tier 1" recommendations, which are those that the NRC staff determined should be started without unnecessary delay.
-We anticipate being able to begin work on the next set, or "Tier 2" recommendations after we collect information from the actions underway and are able to reassign staff to this work.
+We anticipate being able to begin work on the next set, or "Tier 2" recommendations after we collect information from the actions underway and the necessary staff expertise becomes available.
 In July 2012, the NRC staff will provide the Commission with a plan for addressing the remaining longer-term activities, designated as "Tier 3," which includes the issue of the basis of the EPZ size.
-Our Office of Congressional Affairs will continue to update your staff as this work continues.